anoncirrus/anoncirrus.github.io/about.md

 Interested in Web dev more specifically Backend Development, Cloud Architecture and DevSecOps.

 - Experienced with Linux OS and Bash CLI
-- Skilled in Python, SQL, HTML5, CSS, jQuery
+- Skilled in Python, SQL, HTML5 (certified on sololearn); CSS, jQuery
 - Good knowledge of SQL and experience in working with relational databases
 - Familiar with code production standards, VCS and CI/CD pipeline